 - Have dexterity problems which make it difficult to use normal floss

-- Have very sensitive gums and find traditional dental floss painful to use
+- Have very sensitive gums that bleed easily and find traditional dental floss painful to use

 - Are wearing braces